fransan33/TTC_Delay_Project/README.md

 Each question was treated as its own analytical unit: the appropriate grain, metric, and filtering logic were determined independently based on what that specific audience would need to make a decision.
 For example, the questions under Head of Operations prioritize frequency and controllability of delay causes, while the questions under Head of Marketing prioritize disruption rate and rider-facing reliability — both using the same underlying dataset but through fundamentally different lenses.

-There are two 'deliberate' metric distinctions that shaped the entire analysis — min_delay & min_gap. min_delay captures how late a train was (service impact on riders), while min_gap captures the spacing between the current train and the next train (service impact on operations).
+There are two 'deliberate' metric distinctions that shaped the entire analysis — min_delay & min_gap. min_delay captures how late a train was (service impact on riders), while min_gap captures the spacing between one train and the next arriving at a station (service impact on operations).
 These were applied selectively based on whether a question was about rider experience or downstream network impact.
 Using the wrong metric for a given question would produce a technically correct but analytically misleading result.

 It is worth noting that using raw delay counts (delay frequency counts) alone can be misleading since a higher number indicates a higher number of delay incidents.
 Where the question concerned reliability or risk, disruption rate (proportion of events that are beyond the on-time threshold) was used alongside raw delay counts to give a proportional view.